moonmiun/Genomics_2024_project/README.md

-# Qualimap reports (Flavia Leotta and Denisa Sufaj)
+# Additional materials (Flavia Leotta and Denisa Sufaj)
 ## Welcome to this repository with the additional material for the Genomics project.
 ### Every qualimap report file can be downloaded from the main folder, but to quickly access them we recommend using these links:
 [Case 587](https://moonmiun.github.io/Genomics_2024_project/Qualimap%20reports/587report.html)